Good afternoon, Stadium Students and Families,

 - Guest Request Forms must be completed (with ALL signatures, including the appropriate Stadium assistant principal) before guest tickets are purchased.

 - The last day to purchase tickets for guests is Tuesday, October 24.

 The Stadium Handbook has more information about school dances.

 This Week in the Career Center

-Mikaela Mattes with the College Success Foundation will be hosting a “Tackle it Tuesday” on Tuesday, January 31 after school in the Career Center (room 117) from 2:10-3:30 PM.
-The focus will be to help seniors with their Leadership 1000 Scholarship applications to meet the January 31 deadline for submission.
-Seniors will also be able to receive support working on college applications, other scholarships, essays, and financial aid.
+Mrs. Junderson and Mikaela Mattes with the College Success Foundation will be hosting Motivation Monday on Monday, October 16 after school in the Career Center (Room 117) from 2:10-3:30 PM.
+Students will be able to receive support working on college applications, scholarships, essays, and applying for financial aid.
 Bring your laptop and be prepared to work!

-Please visit Mrs. Junderson’s website for specific dates and times for guests and for more information about college and career planning, to connect with our community partners and for upcoming college visits and scholarship information.
+Please visit Mrs. Junderson’s website for specific dates and times for guests, more information about college and career planning, to connect with our community partners, and for upcoming college visits and scholarship information.

 Reminders from last week…

 It is important for students to arrive on time every day.
 For our safety, the exterior doors at Stadium lock at 7:35 AM at the start of 1st period.
 All students with a 1st period class need to be inside the building before 7:35 AM.

 Students who are scheduled for a partial day at Stadium may arrive no more than 10 minutes prior to their first class.
 Our exterior doors will open during the passing period for students to enter the building.